nicklafferty/craftycody/content/crafts/diy-rustic-wall-sconce.md

 ## Process

 Let me start off by saying I had this grand idea to use dowel pins instead of screws for this project.
 I quickly found out it's quite difficult to drill perfectly straight down without a drill press.
 After I had put the whole thing together, I realized it wasn't going to work and rolled with my plan B: wood screws.
 I was upset because I was excited to do something different, but alas it's all a learning experiment.
 Using screws did shorten my blog and video though, so that's good for you guys!

+An important note to keep in mind is the _actual_ dimensions of lumber.
+Carpentry is all math and those real numbers can really bite you in the bum.
+My 2x2 was actually about 1.5x1.5 so I did my measurement accordingly.

+I decided I wanted my sconce's frame to be 10x14 which meant the opening would be 7x14 since I would be putting the two smaller pieces on top and not losing any of the length.